Keeping a Job While in Recovery

 Stick to Your Recovery Plan

-For those who have been in recovery for a while, it can be easy to become complacent.
+It can be easy for those who have been in recovery for a while to become complacent.

-No matter how far along you are in your recovery process, remember that recovery is a lifelong journey and something that you will work on every day.
+No matter how far along you are in your recovery process, remember that recovery is a lifelong journey and something that you will work on daily.
 Nothing, including your job, should take priority over your sobriety.

 Create a Work/Life Balance

-Make sure that while you are making your work a priority, you are also making yourself and your personal life a priority.
+While you prioritize your work, you also prioritize yourself and your personal life.
 A healthy life outside of work will make your work life more successful.

 For someone in recovery, especially those in early recovery, it is important to have a job and keep that job.
 Whether it’s a new job or a job you have been at for decades, make sure that it does not become a priority over your sobriety.

-If you, a family member, or a loved one are struggling with your sobriety, whether it is job-related or not, it’s ok to ask for help.
-Call the SAMHSA helpline at 1-800-662-4357 or visit their online program locator to find treatment programs in your area.
+If you, a family member, or a loved one are struggling with your sobriety, it’s ok to ask for help.
+Call the SAMHSA helpline at 1-800-662-4357 or visit their online locator to find treatment programs in your area.

 Frequently Asked Questions About Keeping a Job While in Recovery